Orbject/Orbject/README.md

 - 👋 Hi, I’m @Orbject
 - 👀 I’m interested in Game Development
 - 🌱 I’m currently learning LLVM to develop my own programming language
-- 💞️ I’m looking to collaborate on Standard Library for my language
+- 💞️ I’m looking to collaborate on all sorts of things

 <!---
 Orbject/Orbject is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.